Goldinteractive/gold-features/packages/form/stories/docs.md

 - Make sure you set the `language` input properly (See example).
 This is required for localized validation messages.

 > Note that the feature enables you to set a csrf token endpoint.
 For the default Gold Form this endpoint **is not** required.

+As of version 1.1.0 a message placeholder can be defined to be more independent in markup/styling.
+Form success/error events now also allow you to access the form instance.